nuxt/nuxt/docs/3.api/2.composables/use-async-data.md

   - `immediate`: when set to `false`, will prevent the request from firing immediately. (defaults to `true`)
   - `default`: a factory function to set the default value of the `data`, before the async function resolves - useful with the `lazy: true` or `immediate: false` option
   - `transform`: a function that can be used to alter `handler` function result after resolving
   - `getCachedData`: Provide a function which returns cached data.
 A _null_ or _undefined_ return value will trigger a fetch.
 By default, this is: `key => nuxt.isHydrating ? nuxt.payload.data[key] : nuxt.static.data[key]`, which only caches data when `payloadExtraction` is enabled.
+Important: this function is NOT called when data fetching is triggered by `watch` or `refresh`/`execute`
   - `pick`: only pick specified keys in this array from the `handler` function result
   - `watch`: watch reactive sources to auto-refresh
   - `deep`: return data in a deep ref object.
 It is `false` by default to return data in a shallow ref object for performance.